wp-plugins/formilla-live-chat/readme.txt

 If you are currently not available to chat, just sign out of your Formilla.com Live Chat account and you will not receive any live chats during this time.
 We took a very simple approach to appearing online versus offline for live chat.
 If you are using Google Talk via Formilla.com Live Chat instead, simply sign out of your preferred client and Formilla.com will automatically update your status.

-= Is there a way for me to deactivate my live chat wordpress button momentarily without deactivating or removing the plugin? =
+= Is there a way for me to deactivate my live chat WordPress button momentarily without deactivating or removing the plugin? =
 Yes.
 Access your wordpress admin panel and select the **Formilla Chat** link to access your Formilla.com Live Chat account.
 Upon logging in, navigate to your live chat widget's Advanced Options by selecting from the menu as follows: **Live Chat --> View Widgets** then select the edit icon of your widget and **uncheck** the **Active Widget** option on the **Widget Details** tab.
 This will simply hide the live chat button from your wordpress site.
 Once ready, just **check** the same box and save for the button to re-appear.